bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 # User Guide

-This documentation is meant to help user navigate the *NoSeMaze Controller* UI and *NoSeMaze Schedule* UI.
+This documentation is meant to help user navigate the *NoSeMazeControl* UI and *NoSeMazeSchedule* UI.

-## NoSeMaze Controller
+## NoSeMazeControl

 ### Introduction

-The NoSeMaze Controller serves as a central control for the user to start and stop experiment session and save it.
+The NoSeMazeControl serves as a central control for the user to start and stop experiment session and save it.

 ![NoSeMazeControlUI](/Documentation/_images/)